hustnn/EthereumDevResource/evm-memory-storage.md

 Each account has a persistent memory area which is called storage.
 Storage is a key-value store that maps 256-bit words to 256-bit words.
 It is not possible to enumerate storage from within a contract and it is comparatively costly to read and even more so, to modify storage.
 A contract can neither read nor write to any storage apart from its own.

 The storage memory is the memory declared outside of the user-defined functions and within the Contract context.
-For instance, in listing 1, the userBalances and withdrawn will be in the memory storage.
+For instance, in following example, the userBalances and withdrawn will be in the memory storage.
 This can also be identied by the SSTORE / SLOAD instructions.

 `contract SendBalance {
     mapping ( address => uint ) userBalances ;